ukml/helpscout-docs-download/README.md

 bun download.ts
 ```

-A subfolder for each of your Help Scout collections will be created in the main project folder.
+A subfolder for each of your Help contribution Scout collections will be created in the main project folder.
 The text for each article will be saved in the appropriate folder as a `.html` file titled with the article slug.